What Are Common Questions Asked in a Job Interview

 Demonstrating Mobility Readiness

 To show you’re ready for global assignments, prepare to discuss: previous cross-border collaborations, familiarity with time-zone management tools, experience managing remote teams, and any exposure to cultural adaptation strategies.
-Use examples that show you’ve solved coordination problems across borders, not just traveled.
+Use examples that show you’ve solved coordination problems across borders, not just travelled.

 Negotiation and Closing the Interview